 - Contacting employers and associates, if known

-- Contacting the student’s professor to ascertain the student’s recent attendance in class
+- Contacting the student’s professors to ascertain the student’s recent attendance in class

 - Attempting to locate the student’s vehicle

-- Searching campus locations to find the student and utilizing the student’s ID picture for assistance in obtaining pertinent information
+- Searching campus locations to find the student and using the student’s ID picture for assistance in obtaining pertinent information

 - Contacting roommates, floor mates, known friends, family, faculty members or advisors to seek information on last sighting or additional contact information